bigandtallrecords/mp3/README.md

  If you like my open-source software you may also like my music https://bigandtallrecords.com/music

- dontations welcome
+ Dontations welcome
  https://www.paypal.com/paypalme/DanielOdom

-<span style="color: #ff69b4;">if donations aren't your thing perhaps a cooll mug with klaus schwab's face on it?</span>
+<span style="color: #ff69b4;">If donations aren't your thing perhaps a cool mug with klaus schwab's face on it?</span>

  ![Alt text](images/merch-1.png)

-if so then visit: https://bigandtallrecords.com/merch
+If so!
+Then please visit: https://bigandtallrecords.com/merch

-love
+Love
-daniel
+Daniel
 ❤️❤️❤️